 With this comes the inevitable winter bugs for both kids and adults.

-Of the many rotten things about a cold one of the most annoying has to be the persistent cough.
+Of the many rotten things about a cold one of the most annoying has to be persistent coughs.

-Whether it’s the dry-tickle cough, the deep dry bark cough, or the gross mucous cough…it’s annoying for the poor person who is doing the coughing and, dare I say it, the people who have to put up with listening to it!
+Whether it’s the dry-tickle cough, the deep dry cough, the mucus in the lungs cough, or whatever type of cough…it’s annoying for the poor person who is doing the coughing and, dare I say it, the people who have to put up with listening to it!